 In the end, there were 114 bids placed on the Cinderella Castle Suite auction and the winner paid $75,600 (plus $7.75 for shipping…for some reason).
 Not too far off from our original guess!

 We’re guessing that if a night in the Cinderella Castle Suite were auctioned off every single day, the average price would drop considerably below that…but still likely around $10,000.
 After all, there are suites at the Grand Floridian and Four Seasons Orlando that fetch nearly that nightly rate!

 In that, we cover why it’s not realistic for Walt Disney World to use this on a nightly basis for Make a Wish families or even cash bookings.
 Nevertheless, it feels almost criminal that it just sits empty most nights.

 It’d be cool if there were a more egalitarian approach to Walt Disney World offering nights in the Cinderella Castle Suite on a regular basis, such as the random giveaways like during the Year of a Million Dreams.
 It was always incredibly exciting to see someone who was randomly selected return from their trip and post about it.
 You couldn’t help but feel happy for the winners, albeit with just a bit of good-natured jealousy.

-With Walt Disney World’s 50th Anniversary coming up next year and the Royal Makeover of Cinderella Castle playing a part in that celebration, now would be the perfect time to revive the Year of a Million Dreams type giveaway.
-Perhaps add some golden flourishes for the occasion, and make a big deal of it.
+With the Walt Disney Company’s 100th Anniversary starting in January 2023 and running through 2024, it seems like a golden (or perhaps diamond is more apt?) opportunity to revive the Year of a Million Dreams type giveaway.
+The Disney Diamond Dreams Jubilee has a certain ring to it.
+Perhaps add some flourishes for the occasion, and make a big deal of it.
 Few prizes at Walt Disney World are quite as exciting as a night in the Cinderella Castle Suite!